NEWS: Brackenhurst campus features in the BBC TWO series the Great British Garden Revival - find out more.

 BTEC Diploma in Horticulture

-Four GCSEs including Maths, English and a Science at grade C or above
+You will need four GCSEs including Maths, English and a Science at grade C or above.
+Equivalent qualifications will be considered.
+Applications are welcome from mature and international students.

 How to apply in four easy steps